The-Null-Pointer-Patrol/null-pointer-drone/README.md

 #### "Cannot remove channel to {node_id}: it does not exist"
  - You try to remove a channel that already doesn't exist

-#### "not expecting a packet of type flood request"
- - Not suppose to be trigger, call of the `process_not_flood_request` function with a flood request

 #### "empty routing header for packet {packet}"
  - The packet pass in function `process_not_flood_request` as an empty source routing header